Seventh United States Army: Cold War

 The Seventh Army was inactivated in March 1946, in Germany, then reactivated for a short time at Atlanta, Georgia.
-Third Army then took on its duties in Atlanta and Seventh Army was inactivated again o15 March 1947.
+Third Army then took on its duties in Atlanta and Seventh Army was inactivated again on 15 March 1947.
 Lieutenant General Oscar Griswold commanded both Seventh and Third Armies during the Atlanta period.
 It was reactivated by the United States European Command (EUCOM) with headquarters at Patch Barracks, Stuttgart-Vaihingen, Germany, on 24 November 1950 and assigned to command the ground and service forces of United States Army Europe (USAREUR).
 The two U.S. Army division sized units in the U.S. Occupation Zone of Germany, the 1st Infantry Division and the U.S. Constabulary with its headquarters at Bad Tölz, were assigned to the Seventh Army.
 Within a few weeks other assignments to the Seventh Army included the V and VII Corps.
-For over a decade the Seventh Army Symphony Orchestra performed in support of the United States Army's cultural diplomacy initiatives throughout Germany and Europe in the aftermath of World War II (1952–1962).
+For over a decade members of the Seventh Army Symphony Orchestra performed in support of the United States Army's cultural diplomacy initiatives throughout Germany and Europe in the aftermath of World War II (1952–1962).

 On 30 November 1966, the Seventh Army was relocated from Patch Barracks to Heidelberg.
 Following French disagreements with certain NATO policies, including the control of foreign nuclear weapons on French soil, United States European Command relocated from Paris the following year.
 From that time forward the Seventh Army has been the headquarters for all Army units under the European Command.
 Its major subordinate elements were the V Corps and VII Corps (Inactivated 1992.)

 From 1 December 1966 to 2010, the commander of Seventh Army has been "dual hatted" as Commanding General, United States Army Europe.
 But on February 24, 2010 the lineage of the Seventh Army was fully incorporated into USAREUR-AF.
 Even so, several USAREUR-AF commanders continued using the Seventh Army commander title until at least 2017.